 10.03 Termination and Suspension for Cause: Decision of the President

 When the President considers that appropriate grounds may exist for the termination of an appointment for cause or for the suspension of an appointment for cause, the President shall inform the faculty member concerned in writing.

-Within twenty-one (21) days of receiving written notification from the President, the President and the faculty member shall meet to discuss the matter in the presence of the Dean concerned, the Head of the faculty member’s Department and a professor holding a tenured appointment acceptable to both the President and the President of the Faculty Association.
-The President and the faculty member concerned shall be entitled to bring counsel or other advisors to this meeting.
-The Chair of the Faculty Association’s Personnel Services Committee or the Chair’s representative shall attend the meeting.
+Within twenty-one (21) days of receiving written notification from the President, the President and the faculty member shall meet to discuss the matter in the presence of the Dean concerned and the Head of the faculty member’s Department.
+The President and the faculty member concerned shall be entitled to bring advisors to this meeting.
+The Chair of the Faculty Association’s Member Services & Grievance Committee or the Chair’s representative shall attend the meeting.

 If, following this meeting, the President decides to proceed with termination for cause or with the suspension for cause, the President shall inform the Association and the faculty member in writing of the termination or suspension.

 Within forty-two (42) days after receipt of this notice the Association may give written notice to the President that it wishes to proceed to arbitration.

 Articles 20.08 to 20.16 inclusive of Part 1: Framework for Collective Bargaining apply to the submission to arbitration of a decision of the President to terminate or suspend a faculty member.

 A Head or a Dean may impose a disciplinary measure on a faculty member; and shall at the time of the decision inform the faculty member in writing of the measure and the reasons for it.